 Modern sports games continue to strive for greater simulation of physics.
 FIFA in particular keeps making a big deal about its fancy ball dynamics.
 Hockey has a natural advantage here, and the sport would be a marvelous technical showcase for engine tech and GPUs.
 Ice degradation, friction simulation, the flexibility of the boards, puck dynamics, plexiglass destructibility, hell, the whipping stick-bend of an Ovechkin wrister would be a wonderful detail to see on PC.
 The dream would be playing an outdoor stadium game with your team, and having to strategically plan around weather conditions like wind.
 There's dozens of these little enhancements EA could bring to the table on PC, especially on Frostbite.

 It could actually work on mouse and keyboard

 Sports games are comfortable on a gamepad, but unlike basketball or football, one could conceive a control scheme where stickhandling is assigned to the mouse.
 It's unlikely EA would add mouse-based stick control, but an independent studio might.
 It's already been explored in Hockey?, a free first-person hockey game.

 Seriously, every other sport is on PC

 All FIFA games since 1995 have released on Windows.
-The NBA 2K series has had us covered since 2008 (and continues to be excellent, even when we're ).
-Baseball fans don't have it great, but they at least have a few options . , , , , and golf (opens in new tab) are all available in different flavors.
-And although we may not have Madden, there's at least unlicensed alternatives like and VR toys like .
+The NBA 2K series has had us covered since 2008 (and continues to be excellent, even when we're playing it wrong).
+Baseball fans don't have it great, but they at least have a few options on PC.
+Cricket, tennis, fishing, cycling, rugby and golf are all available in different flavors.
+And although we may not have Madden, there's at least unlicensed alternatives like Axis Football and VR toys like Quarterback SNAP.